-In celebration of National Drinking Water Week, Penn State Extension’s Master Well Owner Network, the Pennsylvania Department of Environmental Protection and the PA Ground Water Association along with numerous other sponsors are organizing the 2014 Pennsylvania Groundwater Symposium at the Ramada Inn Conference Center in State College, PA on May 7, 2014.
+In celebration of National Drinking Water Week, Penn State Extension and the Pennsylvania Department of Environmental Protection along with numerous other sponsors invite you to attend the 2014 Pennsylvania Groundwater Symposium at the Ramada Inn Conference Center in State College, PA.

 National Invasive Species Awareness Week is scheduled for February 23-28, and according to experts with the Weed Science Society of America (WSSA), it’s a topic that deserves our attention.
 Non-native plants, animals and pathogens can harm humans and the environment and impact our nation’s economy.
 The damage done by invasive plants alone costs the U.S. an estimated $34.7 billion a year.

 A Joint Production of River Network & Waterkeeper Alliance May 30-June 2, Pittsburgh, PA - Mark your calendars!
 River Rally 2014 is headed to Pennsylvania.
 Over 750 advocates for healthy rivers and watersheds will gather at the confluence of the Allegheny and Monongahela rivers.
 With educational workshops, inspiring speakers, a celebratory River Heroes banquet, field tours and unsurpassed networking, River Rally is your best opportunity of the year for professional development.

 Penn State Professor Jim Shortle provided a one hour webinar on January 29, 2014 discussing a recent study on the agricultural costs of cleaning up the Chesapeake Bay.
 Dr. Shortle is a Distinguished Professor of Agricultural and Environmental Economics and Director of the College of Agriculture’s Environment and Natural Resources Institute at Penn State University.